vivaria/edisonrul.ing/README.md

 ## IRON CHAIN REPAIRMAN

-*   "Iron Chain Repairman's" second effect targets 1 Level 4 or lower "Iron Chain" monster in your Graveyard.
+*   "Iron Chain Repairman"'s second effect targets 1 Level 4 or lower "Iron Chain" monster in your Graveyard.
 *   If "Iron Chain Repairman" attacks and its attack is negated, it cannot activate its second effect in Main Phase 2.

 ## IRON CHAIN SNAKE

-*   "Iron Chain Snake's" first effect targets 1 face-up monster your opponent controls.
+*   "Iron Chain Snake"'s first effect targets 1 face-up monster your opponent controls.

 *   The player that controlled the equipped monster when it was destroyed sends cards from the top of their Deck to the Graveyard.
 *   If "Iron Chain Snake" is equipped to a monster with another card's effect, the equipped monster does not lose ATK and DEF.
 However, when the equipped monster is destroyed by battle and sent to the Graveyard, the effect of "Iron Chain Snake" activates.